gdamore/tcell/README.md

 on all POSIX Go 1.5 platforms.

 Windows console mode applications are supported.
-Unfortunately mintty and other cygwin style applications are not supported; modern console applications like ConEmu support all the good features (resize, mouse, etc.)
+Unfortunately mintty and other cygwin style applications are not supported.

-The Windows version is a bit inefficient in its drawing, as it performs a single WriteConsoleOutput call for each on screen cell that is changed, but experimentally I wasn't able to notice the inefficiency.
+Modern console applications like ConEmu support all the good features (resize, mouse tracking, etc.)

 I haven't figured out how to cleanly resolve the dichotomy between cygwin style termios and the Windows Console API; it seems that perhaps nobody else has either.
 If anyone has suggestions, let me know!
+Really, if you're using a Windows application, you should use the native Windows console or a fully compatible consule implementation.
+We expect that Windows 10 ships with a less crippled implementation than prior releases -- we haven't tested that, lacking Windows 10 ourselves.